IvoNet/epub-processor/README.md

 * Add Epub strategies for all the other items in the Epubs -> OPEN
 * Create a searcheable database? -> OPEN
 * Convert epub to kepub for kobo readers (like me)
+* Remove iTunes data from books as it has no function
+* Add StyleStrategy for replacing the current style with an IvoNet style or remove all styles?!

 # Done #
 * Add a real Language detection Strategy!